 Is chamomile oil the same as chamomile extract?

 Not quite.
 Chamomile essential oil is a concentrated aromatic extract, while chamomile-infused oil (what we use) is made by steeping chamomile flowers in a carrier oil.
-Both work for skincare, but infused oils are gentler and safer for babies.
+Both can work for skincare, but infused oils are gentler and safer for babies.

-Why does EDENWILD use chamomile in every product?
+Why does edenwild use chamomile in every product?

 Where can I buy chamomile skincare?

-Chamomile isn't just for tea—it's a foundational botanical in every EDENWILD product, working quietly to calm, heal, and protect your skin.
+Chamomile isn't just for tea—it's a foundational botanical in every edenwild product, working quietly to calm, heal, and protect your skin.